Amarosuli/Costum-PDF-to-Excel/README.md

 It is basically a converter app from PDF format to Excel.
 It strictly costum for specific format of PDF file in my workplace.
 Yes, there a couple free applications that identically to this project aim.
 But I cant find the perfect one to my need.
 So, here i made my own tool..

+## Questioning This?

+Why there's jupyter file?
+It makes me easier in developing this apps, especialy in how to organize logical statement.
+So, I work with jupyter before turning to the actual Python Files

 ## Background

 I work in a MRO Company, not as programmer but planner.
 So, one of my job is documents segregation.
 It was a document that we need to control as history of every task that performed in a project.